Chandan9898Kumar/maching_coding/src/JavaScript/JAVASCRIPT_BASED_QUESTIONS/JavaScript_Based_Questions.md

 ### 83. Perform async function in sequence using for loop.

+- We can achieve the result with the help of async/await.

 ```js
 function asyncFunction1(value = 1, delay = 8000) {
   console.log(value, "value >>>>>>>>>>>>>>", delay);